akhadangi/Email-MATLAB-status/README.md

 NOTE: DO NOT USE SMTP OF GMAIL (smtp.gmail.com) i.e. DO NOT USE YOUR GMAIL ADDRESS TO SEND NOTIFICATION TO THOSE TWO ADDRESSES, because Gmail will not allow to authenticate via the Python.
-Use other domains like your university email address which usually have less restrictions
+Use other domains like your university email address which usually has less server restrictions

 _-_-_-_-_-_-_-_-_- USAGE  _-_-_-_-_-_-_-_-_-